 Drivers convicted of driving under the influence (DUI) in California may be required to install an ignition interlock device (IID).
 This device measures your blood alcohol content (BAC) before you turn on your vehicle and while you drive.

 You may be wondering how often you have to blow into your IID.
 The Simmrin Law Group can help you review the specific usage of IIDs in California.
-We’re also ready to answer your additional questions at (310) 997-4688.

-You Blow into an IID Each Time You Start Your Vehicle
+You Blow Into an IID Each Time You Start Your Vehicle

+So how often do you have to blow into an ignition interlock device?
 An IID will require you to perform a BAC test every time you want to go for a drive.
 Your vehicle will not operate if the IID detects alcohol on your breath.
 Instead, your vehicle will be locked-out for a period of time, during which you will not be able to drive.

 You will have the opportunity to re-test following this lock-out.
 A subsequent failure will lock your vehicle out once more.
 You must wait until the IID doesn’t detect alcohol to turn your vehicle on in the state of California.